 Give the gift of saving money

 Many newlyweds are cash-strapped.
-They have just splurged on what is likely the biggest party of their lives, and now the bills are rolling in.
+They have just splurged on what was likely the biggest party of their lives, and now the bills are rolling in.
 Here are some gift ideas that may put a little money back in their pocket:

 - AAA membership